narekmal/contact-form/README.md

 # Contact Form

 This WordPress plugin provides the [contact_form] shortcode which renders a simple contact form on posts and pages.
-Also the plugin adds an admin page where the form submission records can be viewed in a table.
+Also, the plugin adds an admin page where the form submission records can be viewed in a table.

 ## Implementation details